Mines Policy Process & Resources

 Start by reviewing the Mines Policy Process

 Ready to begin prepping a new policy, procedures or guidelines?
+Do you need to update an existing Mines policy?
 Submit your online request and we will help guide you through the next steps in the policy approval process.

 Starting a New Policy?

 New Campus-wide Administrative Policies should be written using the common template.
-The template serves as a guide to help members of the Mines’ community write and create a structure for policies in development.
+The template is a guide to help members of the Mines community write and create a structure for policies in development.
 Older administrative policies will be moved into this template over time.

 As you begin making changes to the Mines Policy Template (see above), you’ll want to ensure that you are matching your new policy to our current ones.